Laravel Integration Guide

 Problem: "Failed to connect to Pusher".

 Solution: Check your .env credentials and ensure PUSHER_HOST is set to wss.vask.dev.
+Re-run php artisan vask:install to rewrite them.

-Events Not Broadcasting
+#Events Not Broadcasting

 Problem: Events are not being received by clients.